 EXPRESSES its gratitude to the RRI Working Group for their work on drafting new Operational Guidelines for RRIs;

-ADOPTS the Operational Guidance for Ramsar Regional Initiatives contained in Annex 1 of this Resolution to support the implementation of the Convention for the period 2022- 2024 which shall serve as a reference to assess the operation of regional initiatives and their success.
+ADOPTS the Operational Guidance for Ramsar Regional Initiatives contained in Annex 1 of this Resolution to support the implementation of the Convention. for the period 2022- 2024 which shall serve as a reference to assess the operation of regional initiatives and their success.
 This Operational Guidelines supersede the Operational Guidelines adopted in 2016 through Decision SC52-16 Doc SC52-22.

-REAFFIRMS the effectiveness of regional cooperation through networks and centres, grouped under the term RRIs, in supporting improved implementation of the Convention on Wetlands and its Strategic Plan and Resolutions;
+REAFFIRMS the effectiveness of regional cooperation through networks and centers, grouped under the term RRIs, in supporting improved implementation of the Convention on Wetlands and its Strategic Plan and Resolutions;

+ENCOURAGES Contracting Parties to establish RRIs in parts of the world where no such exist yet and would be an opportunity to increase implementation of the Convention;

 ENCOURAGES Contracting Parties, as appropriate, to invite regional intergovernmental, international and non-governmental organizations, organizations of indigenous peoples and local communities, and transboundary river and groundwater basin organizations, to participate in or collaborate with RRIs;

-RECOGNIZES the potentiality of cooperation within the framework of IRR in wetlands ecosystems or watershed shared by Contracting Parties that allows a comprehensive vision of the territory, favoring dialogue, coordination and cooperation between the parties involved;
+RECOGNIZES the potential cooperation within the framework of RRI in wetlands ecosystems or watershed shared by Contracting Parties that allows a comprehensive vision of the territory, favoring dialogue, coordination and cooperation between the parties involved;

 NOTES that dialogue and coordination between Bolivia, Brazil and Paraguay regarding the development of an integrated vision for the Pantanal region is underway; and ENCOURAGES the integration of this vision into the RRI for the Conservation and Wise Use of the Plata River Basin in coordination with Argentina and Uruguay.

-DECIDES that the Conference of the Contracting Parties is to review existing RRIs against the Operational Guidance for Ramsar Regional Initiatives and the criteria set out in this paragraph at [each meeting of ]the [COP14] [Conference of the Parties] to determine if they can be endorsed as operating within the framework of the Convention.
-FURTHER DECIDES that the Standing Committee is to perform this function intersessionally. {The Standing Committee with help of the Secretariat is also to monitor the impact of the new Operational Guidance and suggest possible amendments of major nature to COP15].
-The criteria based on Resolution XIII.9 are as follows:
+DECIDES that the all RRIs should comply with the following criteria based on Resolution XIII.9 to be formally recognized as an RRI under the Convention.

-RRIs must develop written terms of reference which are consistent with relevant Resolutions and Recommendations of the Conference of the Parties and Decisions of the Standing Committee.
-These terms of reference must cover their own rules of procedure, structure, governance and membership, including the status of the Convention Secretariat’s participation in the RRI;
+RRIs shall develop written terms of reference which are consistent with relevant Resolutions and Recommendations of the Conference of the Parties and Decisions of the Standing Committee.
+These terms of reference cover their own rules of procedure, structure, governance and membership, including the status of the Convention Secretariat’s participation as advisory in the RRI;

-The governance and financial structures and activities of RRIs must be transparent, accountable, compliant with relevant laws and consistent with relevant Resolutions and Recommendation of the Conference of the Parties and Decisions of the Standing Committee;
+The governance and financial structures and activities of RRIs shall be transparent, accountable, compliant with relevant laws of host country and consistent with relevant Resolutions of the Conference of the Parties and Decisions of the Standing Committee;

-c.
-RRIs should undertake tasks related to the implementation of the Convention and its strategic plan in their region and can speak in their own name only, using their own logo

-only, to avoid any confusion between RRIs, Ramsar Administrative Authorities at the national level and the Secretariat at the international level;
+RRIs shall undertake tasks related to the implementation of the Convention and its strategic plan in their region and can speak in their own name only, using their own logo, to avoid any confusion between RRIs, Ramsar Administrative Authorities at the national level and the Secretariat at the international level;

+new RRI shall submit to the Standing Committee through the Secretariat, according to the format in Annex 2 of this resolution, Template for proposed new regional initiatives, to be endorsed either by the Standing Committee, or the Convention of Parties;

 d.
-RRIs must submit to the Secretariat, according to the format in Annex 4 approved by the Standing Committee and on an annual basis:
+RRIs shall submit an annual report to the Standing Committee through the Secretariat, according to the format in Annex 3 of this resolution approved by the Standing Committee

-details of compliance with sub-paragraphs a, b and c;

-a report of progress on their work;

-an end-of year financial summary; and

-a work plan and budget for the following year.

 The RRIs that satisfy the Operational Guidelines are approved by the COP or the Standing Committee as operating within the framework of the Convention for the period between two meetings of the COP, and receive the status of a Ramsar Regional Initiative or, if existing, will have their status confirmed.